ziplokk1/incapsula-cracker/README.md

 # Notes

 * config.py, navigator.json, and serialize.html have all only been tested using firefox.
+* As of now, this is only proven to work with bjs.com.

-I understand that there's minimal commenting and that's because I'm not sure exactly why incapsula is sending requests to certain pages other than to obtain cookies.
+* I understand that there's minimal commenting and that's because I'm not sure exactly why incapsula is sending requests to certain pages other than to obtain cookies.
 This is just a literal reverse engineer of incapsulas javascript code.
+* If you would like to contribute or if there are any other sites that you would like me to add, contact me at sdscdeveloper@gmail.com.